kpauner/kpauner/README.md

 ### Hi there 👋

-I'm Khend, a front-end developer student.
+I'm Khend, a Jr. Frontend Developer and hobby entrepreneur.

-- 🔭 I’m currently stuying at ...
+- 🔭 Studied at ...
 Roskilde Tekniske Skole
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I was quite the beast at chess, when i was a kid.